Pylons/pyramid/docs/narr/views.rst

        return HTTPFound(location='http://example.com')

-All exception types from the :mod:`webob.exc` module implement the Webob ``Response`` interface; any can be returned as the response from a view.
-See :term:`WebOb` for the documentation for this module; it includes other response types for Unauthorized, etc.
+All exception types from the :mod:`webob.exc` module implement the Webob :term:`Response` interface; any can be returned as the response from a view.
+See :term:`WebOb` for the documentation for this module;
+it includes other response types for ``Unauthorized``, etc.

 .. _static_resources_section:

 Serving Static Resources Using a ZCML Directive
 -----------------------------------------------

-Using the ``static`` ZCML directive is the preferred way to serve static resources (such as JavaScript and CSS files) within a :mod:`repoze.bfg` application.
-This directive makes static files available at a name relative to the application root URL, e.g. ``/static``.
+Use of the ``static`` ZCML directive or the :meth:`repoze.bfg.configuration.configurator.add_static_view` method is the preferred way to serve static resources (such as JavaScript and CSS files) within a :mod:`repoze.bfg` application.
+These mechanisms makes static files available at a name relative to the application root URL, e.g. ``/static``.

+Use of the imperative configuration method :meth:`repoze.bfg.configuration.configurator.add_static_view` is completely equivalent to using ZCML for the same purpose.

-The directive can accept three attributes:
+The ZCML directive can accept three attributes:

 name